seinsfrage/music-finder/README.md

 3) find if any three of those artists is playing a live show based on City, State search parameters (displayed via Google Maps)

 Initial app was hampered by: 1) needing to use free APIs (5 total were used; async AJAX calls were a challenge) and 2) timeframe allowed for conception to completion (1 week; a couple of responses for API keys arrived too late).

+indexTDL.html accesses the demo version of the app.
+Other html files are alternate but non-operative "looks" of the app.